tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 # Introduction {#introduction}

-## What's an acceptance test?
+## What is an acceptance test?

 Before we start, we should agree on some working definitions.
 Deciding on a definition of acceptance test can be contentious.
 Different people have different interpretations.
 So what is an acceptance test?

-> An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
+> An acceptance test is a set of examples or a specification that helps the customer "accept" that a system behaves as intended.

 What would help a customer "accept" a system works as intended?
 The customer gains confidence if they're able to define requirements and see how varying inputs affect the behaviour of a running system.
-For example, they may document, test against running code, watch a manual demo or explore an automated test.
+For example, the customer might document their expectations, verifying against running code or via a demo.
 The important point here is that the customer's criteria for acceptance are recorded and verified against a running system.

 Recording the runtime behaviour of a system after the fact is only half the story.
 Deciding _what_ that behaviour should be before starting work is the tricky part.
-Getting input from customers _before_ building out the system is useful in ensuring we build the _right_ system.
+Getting input from customers before building out the system is useful in ensuring we build the _right_ system.
 Acceptance tests are a great vehicle for discussing and formalising these requirements.

->  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour before verifying that behaviour against a running system.
+>  An acceptance test is a set of examples or a specification that helps the customer "accept" that a system behaves as intended.
+The test is used to specify required behaviour and to verify that behaviour against a running system.

 Many teams emphasize that acceptance tests should be customer authored.
 If we write software that nobody wants, there's not much point in writing it.
-The customer can express their requirements in the form of acceptance criteria forming a specification against which the system can be verified.
-Adding to our definition then would give us something like.
+The customer can express their requirements in the form of acceptance criteria; a specification against which the system can be verified.

 In [Agile Testing](http://amzn.to/WKDYkq), Lisa Crispin and Janet Gregory describe acceptance tests as